 As evident by both their long history and their current collection, Lange doesn’t care to deviate from what they correctly feel is their heritage and their strength.
 When rear-entry boots were ubiquitous, Lange finally made a feeble stab at the concept as if to prove what an abomination all such silly boots were.

-This year Lange finally dove into the deep end of the hiking pool, emerging with the 3-model XT Free Tour series with a Grilamid® shell, polyolefin cuff, Dynafit® certified Tech inserts and a WTR sole.
-The latching mechanism on the spine resembles every other Lange Ski/Hike switch, but it’s actually attached to a wider notch in the lower shell so the Free Tour’s total ROM is 23o in either direction.
-The radical switch in materials notwithstanding (1770g), the XT Free Tours look every inch like classic Langes.
+Last year Lange finally dove into the deep end of the hiking pool, emerging with the 3-model XT Free Tour series with a Grilamid® shell, polyolefin cuff, Dynafit® certified Tech inserts and a WTR sole.
+The latching mechanism on the spine resembles every other Lange Ski/Hike switch, but it’s attached to a wider notch in the lower shell so the Free Tour’s total ROM is 23o in either direction.
+The radical switch in materials notwithstanding (1770g/shell), the XT Free Tours look every inch like classic Langes.
 The shells that sit atop their rockered soles are monoblock construction, and all the stance angles and pivot points are pure Lange.
-As the true AT genre requires, the liner is minimalist, lace-up affair.
+As the true AT genre requires, the liner is a minimalist, lace-up affair.

 The sexiest element in the Tri-Fit triad is a locally applied infrared heating system used to achieve quick and lasting shell expansion.
 An Infrared Heating lamp warms the shell from the inside out, then a suction cup is placed over the heated zone to initiate the shell’s distortion.
 After a few minutes the separately heated liners (the second element of Tri-Fit) are re-inserted and the skier puts the still warm boots on and wears them for 5 minutes.